John Vinocur, Paris-based columnist and editor, dies at 81

 After stepping down as executive editor of the Herald Tribune, Vinocur continued to write as a columnist for the IHT and the Times, which had acquired sole ownership.
 The column, Politicus, was full of pungent observations on the state of play in diplomacy, often focused on German Chancellor Angela Merkel and the West’s up-again, down-again relations with the then emerging Russian leader Vladimir Putin.

+The breadth and depth of his knowledge on Europe was on display in his columns, often with a touch of irony.
 Commenting on a rare public show of tensions between France and Germany — in 2010, at a time when the two countries still were seen as the pillars of an ever-closer union in Europe — Vinocur was droll.

 “In truth, the idea of the inevitability and even the quasi-sacred character of the French-German relationship is one of the platitudes that have been shaken with the exposure of some of the European Union’s existential fibs,” he wrote.